michaelbjames/michaelbjames.github.io/_pages/about.md

 ---

 **⚠️Update⚠️** I am on the 💼industry job market💼 in H1 2024.
-I am looking for research focused positions.
+I make a developer's tools work for them through.
+I am seeking either engineering-focused or research-focused jobs, to work on novel problems.
 Get in touch with me by [email](mailto:hello@michaelbjames.com?subject=👋Hello from the internet👋).

 I research and build human-AI collaborative programming tools.
-I'm interested in how PL techniques, HCI methods, and AI approaches together can automate and simplify interacting with code.
+I'm interested in how programming languages techniques, human-computer interactions methods, and AI approaches together can automate and simplify interacting with code.

 Large-language models are changing the face of programming,